Coffee production in Ethiopia

-Coffee production in Ethiopia is a longstanding tradition which dates back dozens of centuries.
-Ethiopia is where Coffea arabica, the coffee plant, originates.
-The plant is now grown in various parts of the world; Ethiopia itself accounts for around 17% of the global coffee market.
-Coffee is important to the economy of Ethiopia; around 30-35% of foreign income comes from coffee, with an estimated 15 million of the population relying on some aspect of coffee production for their livelihood.
-In 2013, coffee exports brought in $300 million, equivalent to 24% of that year's total exports.
+Coffee production in Ethiopia has a long history and remains an important part of the country’s agricultural and economic landscape.
+Ethiopia is within the native range of Coffea arabica, which occurs naturally in the highlands of southern Ethiopia, South Sudan and northern Kenya.
+Coffee is now cultivated in many parts of the world, but Ethiopia remains a major producer and exporter of Arabica coffee.
+Recent estimates indicate that Ethiopia is expected to produce approximately 12.1 million 60-kilogram bags of coffee in the 2026/27 marketing year, following an estimated production of 11.6 million bags in 2025/26.
+Coffee is also one of Ethiopia’s most important agricultural export commodities and important to the economy of Ethiopia.
+In the 2024/25 marketing year, the country exported approximately 7.43 million bags of coffee, generating around US$2.89 billion in export revenue.
+The sector supports millions of livelihoods across the country, with approximately 5.9 million farmers engaged directly in coffee production.

 History

 The coffee plant originates in the Ethiopian region of Kaffa.
 According to legend, the 9th-century goat herder Kaldi discovered the coffee plant after noticing the energizing effect the plant had on his flock, but this story did not appear in writing until 1671.
 After originating in Ethiopia, coffee was consumed as a beverage in Yemen, possibly around the 6th century, even though the origin of coffee drinking is obscure.
 From Yemen, coffee spread into Istanbul, Cairo, and Damascus.
 Ethiopian Christians refrained from drinking coffee due to its perceived association with Muslims until the 19th century.
 The first coffee houses in Europe opened in Venice in 1645.
 The first coffee house in the United States began in Boston in 1689.
 Demand for coffee increased drastically in the 1960s, leading to opening of the first Starbucks store in Seattle in 1971.